Here’s the slightly longer version of my story:

-During my studies at TCNJ, I found a new passion: public relations.
+During my studies at TCNJ, I found a new passion: marketing and communications.
 I attacked my classes with vigor and won an internship with MWW Group, New Jersey’s largest PR firms and one of the top firms in the country, according to PR Week.
 Acting as a public affairs intern, I learned the ins-and-outs of the PR industry from some of the top professionals in the field.
 From drafting press releases to making phone calls and the illustrious job of clipping stories, I developed a foundation that has propelled me to great successes throughout my career.

 After leaving MWW, I joined the team at BurrellesLuce, the nation’s leader in media monitoring and media analysis.
 As an account manager, I was responsible for the day-to-day operation of the monitoring efforts for the company’s top-tier clients such as IBM, Time Inc. and Disney.
 Through these interactions, I elevated my level of skill in both written and oral communications while continuing to grow my knowledge of the PR industry.

 My work at BTMC attracted the attention of Kirvin Doak Communications, the largest and most successful PR firm in Nevada.
 Upon joining the company, I was immediately asked to become a member of the CityCenter team, responsible for promoting the gaming, hospitality, entertainment, dining and meetings & convention features at the new $8.5 billion dollar development.
-I also publicized the wide-array of restaurants for MGM Resorts International and led the media outreach efforts for the launch of the company’s M life loyalty program.
+I also publicized the wide-array of restaurants for MGM Resorts International and led the media outreach efforts for the launch of the company’s international M life loyalty program.

 Once settled in to Silver Spring, MD, I started work with The Harwood Institute for Public Innovation as the organization’s communications manager.
 In this role, I was responsible for all media outreach, development of a weekly newsletter, the creation of marketing materials, the development of talking points and a host of other tasks.